Aryan10/creating-a-discord-bot/Creating-a-discord-bot-&-getting-a-token.md

 Click "Create Application".
 On the next page scroll down until you see "Create a bot user", click that.
 Also click yes do it.
 ![Screen you see after creating a new application then scrolling down a little.](http://i.imgur.com/YAzK5ml.png)
 ![Yes Do It.](http://i.imgur.com/vkF6Rxo.png)
-Now you can get your bots token, In the app bot user section there is a "click to reveal button", click it.
+Now you can get your bot's token, by using the "click to reveal button" in the app bot user section.
 ![New Bot Page](http://i.imgur.com/xhKMUVU.png)
 ![Token](http://i.imgur.com/QwCmJJM.png)
 There's your token!
 Now its time to invite your bot to your server.
 Don't worry about your bot being started for this next step.
-Change the client_id to your Client ID under App Details, then go to this url ```https://discordapp.com/oauth2/authorize?&client_id=157730590492196864&scope=bot&permissions=0```
+Change the client_id to your Client ID under App Details, then go to this url ```https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0```
 ![Authorize Bot](http://i.imgur.com/Ggwy0BP.png)
 Now select your sever, then click authorize.
 ![Authorized](http://i.imgur.com/4cqNcs1.png)